mckenzieasimone/mckenzieasimone/README.md

 - 👋 Hi, I’m Big Mack aka MaveriickMack
-- 👀 I’m interested in ... video games, dance music, and foooood.
+- 👀 I’m interested in ... video games, dance, music, and foooood.
-- 🌱 I’m currently learning ...cybersecurity.
+- 🌱 I’m currently learning ...cybersecurity, networking, mobile apps.
-- 💞️ I’m looking to collaborate on ...open source
+- 💞️ I’m looking to collaborate on ...open source content
-- 📫 How to reach me ...maveriickmack on Twitter
+- 📫 How to reach me ...maveriickmack or ashhtagg_ on Twitter

 <!---
 mckenzieasimone/mckenzieasimone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.